greigpaterson/AnalySize/Example_Data/Data_ReadMe.txt

 2) Example_Data_1.xlsx
 Three sets of synthetic data consisting of 200 specimens "measured" with 100 grain size bins.
-These data were used to construct Figure 1 in Paterson & Heslop (2015)..
+These data were used to construct Figures 1 and 2 in Paterson & Heslop (2016).
 Data are in Excel Format 1, where rows are specimens and columns are grain size bins.
 Sheet "k=2" is the 2 end member case, sheet "k=3" is the 3 end member case, and sheet "k=4" is the 4 end member case.

 3) Example_Data_2.xlsx
 A set of synthetic data consisting of 100 specimens "measured" with 100 grain size bins.
-These data were used to construct Figure 2 in Paterson & Heslop (2015).
+These data were used to construct Figure 3 in Paterson & Heslop (2016).
 Data are in Excel Format 1, where rows are specimens and columns are grain size bins.
 Sheet "Data" contains the AnalySize readable data, sheet "True_Data" contains the true end members and abundances.

+4) Example_Data_3.xlsx
+Seven sets of synthetic data consisting of 200 specimens "measured" with 100 grain size bins.
+These data were used to construct Figures 5 and 6 in Paterson & Heslop (2016).
+Data are in Excel Format 1, where rows are specimens and columns are grain size bins.
+Each sheet is named "Min_Abund_XX", where "XX" denotes the minimum abundance of each end member.